The Elixir of Life

 We first encounter this enigmatical entity in Book IV, chapter seven when Glyndon is left alone for a time to pursue his studies in private.
 In Mejnour's absence he discovers two flasks in the adept's chamber which he has been forbidden to open.
 Like the inquisitive Pandora in the Greek fable, the impetuous Neophyte cannot resist the temptation to disobey his Master.
 At once the room is filled with a volatile vapour which intoxicates him.
 This quickly gives way to shrinking horror when the Dweller of the Threshold materialises before his startled gaze.
 "Its form was veiled as the face, but the outline was that of a female; yet it moved not as move even the ghosts that simulate the living.
 It seemed rather to crawl as some vast misshapen reptile; and pausing, at length it cowered beside the table which held the mystic volume, and again fixed its eyes through the filmy veil on the rash invoker.
 All else so dark,—shrouded, veiled and larva-like.
 But that burning glare so intense, so livid, yet so living, had in it something that was almost HUMAN in its passion of hate and mockery. . ."

 The allegory is clear.
 The two flasks symbolise the two minds or selves.
 They also symbolise the Higher Self and the Divine Soul, or Understanding and Wisdom.
 Indeed, this allegory is capable of myriads of possible interpretations or 'typical meanings', to use Bulwer-Lytton's own term which we discussed in our analysis of his Note earlier.
 At first the candidate to Initiation is filled with joy; intoxicated by the glorious vistas he beholds with his newly awakened inner sight.
 Hitherto undreamed of possibilities of personal power and advancement now open before him.
-But before they can be realized the Dweller of the Threshold has to be confronted and overcome.
+But before they can be realised the Dweller of the Threshold has to be confronted and overcome.
 The identity of this dread monster has given rise to a host of speculations, more or less fantastic, none of which are true.
 H. P. Blavatsky, with her customary discretion, described it in one of her books as the discarded astral double of an individual left over from a previous life, which returns to haunt and obsess him.
 Whilst this is not untrue, it is not the whole truth, and therefore not much help to the average seeker who knows little or nothing about the Astral World or doubles—unless they come in a whisky glass!
 The Theosophist, T Subba Row came close to the correct solution when he wrote that "Philosophically it is the great battle in which the human Spirit (Higher Self in our terminology) has to fight against the lower passions in the physical body."

 Bulwer-Lytton is no less circumspect than Blavatsky.
 He never tells us in so many words who or what the Dweller actually is, though hints and clues are scattered throughout the narrative if one knows how and where to look.
 Whether he knew what it really was or only guessed at the truth, is open to question.
 The capitalization of the word 'Human' in the passage just quoted suggests he probably did know—a major hint.
 Coupled with the words 'hate and mockery' this provides an important clue to the creature's identity.
 We find very similar words in Book eight, verse 7 of the Divine Pymander of Hermes Trismegistus reviewed on our website.
 "But first thou must tear to pieces, and break through the garment thou wearest, the web of Ignorance; the foundation of all Mischief; the bond of Corruption; the dark Coverture; the living Death; the sensible Carcass; the Sepulchre, carried about with us; the domestical Thief, which in what he loves us, hates us, envies us."
 The emphasis is ours.
 A further clue is the female form of the creature Bulwer-Lytton describes.
 The Hermetic Law of Polarity tells us that a Higher state or principle is always positive in relation to a lower one and vice versa.
 As the Higher Self is the positive, male pole of mind, the lower self must be negative, or female.
 The biggest clues of all are concealed in the words the creature addresses to Glyndon as he cowers in abject terror before it.
 "Thou hast entered the immeasurable region.
 I am the Dweller of the Threshold.
 What wouldst thou with me?
 Silent?
 Dost thou fear me?
 Am I not thy beloved?
 Is it not for me that thou hast rendered up the delights of thy race?
 Wouldst thou be wise?
 Mine is the wisdom of the countless ages.
 Kiss me, my mortal lover."
 Remember—Hermes says the creature both loves, hates and envies us.
 All this is too much for Glyndon who faints away in sheer terror.